Atinos31/Fashionista2/README.md

 * after purchase users can click the link for latest deals to take them to the latest deals page or to the user's profile page.
 * an error is thrown when the wrong postcode ,card digits and card expiry date are entered i the checkout  payment form.
 * success toast confirmation message pops up after an order is passed,with a specific order number and informing buyer of which email the order details shall be sent to.
+* profile details are saved, making it easier for a registered user to complete their purchase without prefilling the adress details.
+* when a non test card is used for stripe payment, wronf postal code and not a future date is used, an error message is receieved  clearly informing you of the error and how to fix it.
 ### Responsive and Campartibility Testing

 ### Testing Performance